Olympic Games Data Visualization

 Age does not vary much between sports.
 Boxing and swimming have a tighter range of ages.
 Archery and art competitions (no longer an olympic sport) have the oldest athletes.

-Top Countries and Athletes
+Data on Top Countries and Athletes

 The user is also able to choose any Olympic sport and view its top 10 athletes by medals.
 Additionally, they can view the top 10 athletes by the chosen country.
 The stacked bar graph shows gold, silver and bronze medals.